COVID: This resort is welcoming double vaccinated guests from October 1st 2021. Outrigger can organise a PCR test at the resort.

 Couples and families can co-exist really well here.
 There’s plenty of space and those seeking a little more luxury can choose to upgrade.

-The 181 rooms are connected by a winding stone pathway and are arranged in three styles of accommodation: Ocean, Ocean View Family and Beach rooms.
+The 181 recently refurbished rooms are connected by a winding stone pathway and are arranged in three styles of accommodation: Ocean, Ocean View Family and Beach rooms.
 Choose the latter if you can because these offer the opportunity to step out directly onto the soft white sandy beach.

 Be assured that whichever room you choose, you will have a sea view and air conditioning and beautifully put together accommodation in calming muted colours.